yosebyte/nodepass/README.md

    - Connects to the server's tunnel endpoint using TLS (encrypted control channel)
    - Listens for signals from the server through this secure channel
    - When a signal is received, connects to the server's remote endpoint (unencrypted data channel)
-   - Establishes a connection to the local target address
+   - Establishes a connection to the local target address (TCP or UDP as needed)
    - Data is exchanged between the remote and local target connections

-3. **Security Architecture**:
+3. **Protocol Support**:
-   - Only the tunnel connection (`tunnelConn`) between server and client is TLS-encrypted
-   - The remote connections (`remoteConn`) that carry actual data are unencrypted TCP
-   - The signaling and coordination happens over the secure TLS tunnel
-   - This design balances security with performance for high-throughput scenarios
+   - **TCP**: Full bidirectional streaming with persistent connections
+   - **UDP**: Datagram forwarding with configurable buffer sizes and timeouts
+   - Both protocols use the same signaling mechanism but different handling patterns

 ## 🏗 Architectural Principles